livecycle/preevy/README.md

     ...
 ```

-The properties are supported, all of them optional:
+The following properties are supported, all of them optional:

 #### `driver`